2. MATERIAL ACCOUNTING POLICIES

 • Defined Benefit Plan: A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
 Under such plans, the obligation for any benefits remains with the Company.
 The Company's liability towards gratuity and leave Encashment is in the nature of defined benefit plan.

 The Company has an obligation towards gratuity, a defined benefit retirement plan covering eligible employees.
 The plan provides for a lump sum payment to vested employees at retirement, death while in employment or on termination of employment of an amount based on the respective employee's salary and the tenure of employment.
 Vesting occurs upon completion of five years of service.
 The Company makes periodic contributions to the Kotak Mahindra Life Insurance Limited, Bajaj Allianz Life Insurance Co.
-Ltd, Tata Aia Life
+Ltd, Tata Aia Life Insurance Co Ltd and Reliance Nippon Life Insurance Co.
+Ltd. for the Gratuity Plan in respect of employees.

 The employees' leave encashment scheme is managed by HDFC Life Insurance Company Limited which is a defined benefit plan.
-The present value of obligation is determined based on actuarial valuation using the Projected Unit Credit Method and is recognized on the basis of eligible leave balances of employees' as on valuation date.
+The present value of obligation is determined based on actuarial valuation using the Projected Unit Credit Method and is recognised on the basis of eligible leave balances of employees' as on valuation date.

 The liability in respect of gratuity and leave encashment is accrued in the books of accounts on the basis of actuarial valuation carried out by an independent actuary using the Projected Unit Credit Method.